Access Through JDBC¶

 ResultSetobjects are closed when the current transaction is committed (i.e.

-Support for JDBC escape syntax for timestamp, date, and time literals.
+Support for JDBC escape syntax for timestamp, date, and time literals (see Queries with Datetime Literals).